Adra, Purulia: Demographics

+Languages

 Infrastructure

 According to the District Census Handbook 2011, Puruliya, Adra covered an area of 8.79 km2.
 There is a railway station at Adra.
 Among the civic amenities, it had 48.7 km roads with both open and covered drains, the protected water supply involved overhead tank and service reservoir.
 It had 30,506 domestic electric connections and 869 road lighting points.
-Among the medical facilities it had 1 dispensary/ health centre, 1 family welfare centre, 1 maternity and child welfare centre, 3 medicine shops.
-Among the educational facilities it had were 4 primary schools, 6 secondary schools, 4 senior secondary schools, the nearest degree college at Raghunathpur 8 km away.
-Among the social, recreational and cultural facilities, it had 1 stadium, 1 auditorium/ community hall, 1 public library and 1 reading room.
+Among the medical facilities it had 1 Railway divisional hospital, 2 dispensary/ health centre, 2 family welfare centre, 1 maternity and child welfare centre, 15 medicine shops.
+Among the educational facilities it had were 8 primary schools, 6 secondary schools, 4 senior secondary schools, the nearest degree college at Raghunathpur 8 km away.
+Among the social, recreational and cultural facilities, it had 2 stadium, 6 auditorium/ community hall, 2 public library and 1 reading room.
 It had the branches of 5 nationalised banks and 1 co-operative bank.

 Tourism

-Places of tourist interest are Joychandi Pahar, which is 4 km north from the town.
-There is also a nature park called "Swarn Jayanti Park" with a natural water reservoir called "Saheb Bandh" and a forest called "Monpura reserve forest" is also situated here.
+Joychandi Pahar is a popular tourist destination located 4 km north from the town.
+There is also the nature park Swarn Jayanti Park, the natural water reservoir Saheb Bandh, and the Monpura reserve forest.
 Adra is known for Sacred Heart Church, which is one of the oldest churches built by the British in 1918.
 Sacred Heart Church which is also running a missionary school is the largest church under the Jamshedpur Diocese.